Skip to Content

 • Mow-Chip Rent-it Rebate Program – qualifying participants must have a property one hectare or greater in size with a small volume of wood for fuel reduction and/or agricultural activities that can't be served through the regular Agricultural Chipping Program

 • Air Curtain Burning uses forced air to burn wood faster and with less smoke.
-Contact your local fire department to learn more about forced air incineration options for agricultural or land clearing wood waste
+Contact your local fire department to learn more about forced air incineration options for agricultural or land clearing wood waste.
+Check the OBSCR Factsheet – Air Curtain Incinerators.

 • A number of private companies offer wood chipping and grinding services or rent portable chippers.
 Some may also pick up yard waste for disposal.
-We recommend a Google search for: stump grinding, wood chipping contractors, chipper rental, flail mower rental, etc.
+We recommend searching for: stump grinding, wood chipping contractors, chipper rental, flail mower rental, etc.

 Best practices